project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-gama-model-preparation.md

 Open your target VR-model in GAMA in the configuration of the screenshot below (ready to run).
 For explanations on how to install the Simple Unity Plugin, follow [this link](https://doc.project-simple.eu/gama/installation).

-![Open a GAMA experiment](../images/tutorial/02-open-gama-experiment.png)
+![Open a GAMA experiment](../images/tutorial/02-open-gama-experiment.png) _Exemple of an opened experiment in "Library models\Tutorials\Predator Prey\models"_

 ## Middleware Requirements